JagtapSagar/Arduino-Projects/Data Acquisition and Data Logging/README.md

 **Mode 1 – data logger**

-Data logging of a digital sensor and an analog signal (either from a signal generator, a potentiometer or your choice of analog source).
-The data must be sampled at 40 Hz for 10 seconds.
-You MUST use a timer INTERRUPT to create a constant time base.
-The data must be stored as a text file with the following format:
+Data logging of a digital sensor and an analog signal (either from a signal generator, a potentiometer).
+Data sampled at 40 Hz for 10 seconds.
+A timer interrupt used to create a constant time base.
+The data is stored as a text file with the following format:
 <p align="center">Channel 1 (Signal Generator) &nbsp; &nbsp; &nbsp; 	Channel 2 (Digital compass (I2C))<br/>##.###&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; DX, DY, DZ<br/>##.###&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; DX, DY, DZ</p>
 Use the 10 bit on-chip ADC to acquire the analog channel.
 Store the converted values to the SD card as floating point numbers that can be read to a plotting software such as Matlab or Excel.
 At the end of data collection, the program goes back to the initial prompt (“Choose mode:  1 / 2 / 3 :”)